walrus-chanul-dandeniya/chiral-network/docs/file-price-and-payment.md

 - Implement timeouts, transaction timeouts or invoices if process takes too long
 - Gas prices to be added to cost as a fee for initiating a transaction
 - File payments, upload and download not working correctly for Windows-Windows sharing
+- Implementation and documentation for when there are multiple seeders for the same file and handling payments for this scenario.